 - Queen Elizabeth was gifted with a black RCMP Police Service Horse (PSH) mare named Burmese by Staff Sergeant Ralph Cave on 28 April 1969.
 The mare was presented to her during the Royal Windsor Horse Show, when Royal Canadian Mounted Police members came to the UK to perform at the show.
-From 1969 to 1986, the horse accompanied the Queen for the Trooping the Colour ceremony, for 18 consecutive years.
+From 1969 to 1986, the horse accompanied the Queen for the Trooping the Colour ceremony for 18 consecutive years.
 After retiring, Burmese was sent to live in the parks of Windsor Castle, where she died in 1990.
-Whenever the Queen was asked about her favourite horse, she often said “Burmese.”
+Whenever the Queen was asked about her favourite horse, she would always name “Burmese.”

 - Queen Elizabeth II never needed a passport to travel internationally, since all the British passports were issued in her name.